Anarchy is something we do not want to have. Anarchy is chaos and disorder and thus nothing we could ever wish for. Or so we are taught at least.

-Look at the Prague Spring for instance, people were rebelling against the state and the new laws, they ended up without a state in Czechoslovakia.
+Look at the Prague Spring for instance, people were rebelling against the state and the new laws.
+They ended up without a state.
 Society started to invent itself without a government in quite a positive way.
 Nothing was really organised and nobody had given any orders.
 Nevertheless, people knew what ought to be done, they regulated and governed themselves.
 Workers were even offering to work on their free Saturdays in order to contribute to society and people found a way to solve the shortage of bread.

 People supported and took care of each other without anybody telling them to or how.
 It all seemed very natural.

 Another historical event which gave rise to Anarchy was a nationwide revolt, namely the Hungarian Revolution of 1956.
-Admittedly, the beginning of the revolution started with ferocious violence, but after being without an authority for a while the Hungarian people were able to organise themselves.
+Admittedly, the beginning of the revolution started with ferocious violence, but after being without an authority for a while the Hungarians were able to organise themselves.

 Violence was less than without a government, antisemitic acts decreased rapidly, drunkards and larceny were not even existent and everybody tried to solve existing problems as the shortage of food together.
 Yet, the Soviet forces crushed the revolution and people had to adjust to a system in which they were not autonomous anymore.